-Given the uncertainty, management exercised significant judgment in determining the impact of COVID-19 on the Company's interim condensed consolidated financial statements, including with respect to financial risks, including liquidity, and the assessment of going concern and the carrying values of the Company's exploration and evaluation assets.
 The Company has no source of operating cash flows and as such the Company's ability to continue as a going concern is contingent on its ability to monetize assets or obtain additional financing.
 There can be no assurance that the Company will be able to obtain adequate financing or that the terms of such financing will be favourable.
 As a result, there is increased uncertainty and economic risks of failure associated with the Company's exploration activities.
-The Company will continue to assess the impact of COVID-19 on commodity, credit, and equity markets, which may impact management's judgments in the future.